History of The MBTI® Step II™ Test

 Why Choose Career Assessment Site for The MBTI® Step II™ Test

-- Receive immediate access to the MBTI Step II test at the lowest prices on the web.
+- Receive online access to the MBTI Step II test at the lowest prices on the web.

-- At Career Assessment Site we provide a free interpretation session with a licensed professional by telephone with every purchase.
+- At Career Assessment Site we provide a free interpretation session with a licensed/certified professional by telephone, Zoom audio, or telephone conferencing for domestic customers and Zoom audio for international customers with every purchase.
 Careerassessmentsite.com provides psychological restricted assessments which require an interpretive session with each purchase as it is a very important part of your experience.
 For details please check our FAQ page.
-Additional counseling sessions are available at a fee of $45.00 per 1/2 hour and $75.00 per hour.
+Additional counseling sessions are available at a fee of $50.00 per 1/2 hour and $95.00 per hour.

 MBTI Step II Manual (Allen, Hammer, et al. 2001, CPP Inc.)